stijnverdin/nice_gui_demo_app/readme.md

 Merge pull request.

-## 8. Create new test of your own
+## 8. Create a new test of your own
 Think of and create a simple new test.

-From `main` create branch to implement your own test.
+From `main` create a branch to implement your own test.

 Find the function stub in the code and implement the test.